batect/abacus/infra/README.md

 * Run `./batect setupGCPProject` to create the GCP project
 * Run `./batect createGCPBootstrapServiceAccount` to create a service account for use during bootstrapping
 * Run `./batect setupBootstrapTerraform` to prepare Terraform to bootstrap the new project
-* Run `./batect importBootstrapState` to import the project you just created (this will fail as the other resources have not been created yet)
+* Run `./batect importBootstrapState` to import the project you just created
 * Run `./batect applyBootstrapTerraform` to create remaining bootstrap resources
 * Run `SERVICE_ACCOUNT_NAME=local-deployments ./batect createGCPDeployerServiceAccount` and follow the instructions to save the credentials locally
 * Run `SERVICE_ACCOUNT_NAME=github-actions ./batect createGCPDeployerServiceAccount` and follow the instructions to save the credentials on the CI system

 ## Switching between projects

-You'll need to run the following:
+You'll need to run the following: `./batect setupBootstrapTerraform`

-* `./batect setupBootstrapTerraform`
-* `rm infra/bootstrap/terraform.tfstate`
-* `./batect importBootstrapState`